hpeters/ApRoamControl/README.txt

-ApRoamControl is an access point station roaming control application written as a shell script.
+ApRoamControl is a wifi access point station roaming control application written as a shell script.

 It was created to overcome Android's severe lack of roaming between access points.